2020 Red Dawn | Black Tea

 Red Dawn is made with a traditional oolong cultivar, Huang Jin Gui (or known to the locals as Huang Dan = “yellow morning”), but is heavily oxidized into what we would recognize as a black tea - or which the Chinese refer to as a “hong cha” (“red tea”).

 This is a trend that started in Taiwan (popularized with “Ruby 18”) and is now being explored in China as well.
 This tea goes through a unique step in the process – after rolling the leaves, the tea is wrapped in wet cloth bundles and allowed to oxidize in the sun, creating its own micro-climate inside.
 This change from the more traditional methods of oxidation create a tea that is both familiar, but with new intensity that makes it easy to say nice things about it.
-Red Dawn was made by Mr. Lin Rui Fu on March 22nd 2020 in Luo Yan village, Anxi county, Fujian province.
+Red Dawn is made by Mr. Lin Rui Fu in Luo Yan village, Anxi county, Fujian province.

 Ingredients: black tea